Fall 2016 Graduate Courses

 Principles of Planetary Physics (3)

 PTYS Graduate Core Course.
-Introductory physics of planetary and interplanetary fluids, plasmas, and solid bodies.
-Thermodynamics, kinetic theory, fluid dynamics, transport theory, rotational and solid response theory and orbital mechanics, applied to solar-system objects.
-Students will be expected to be familiar with vector calculus and ordinary and partial differential equations.
-In addition, students will be expected to know, or learn, a programming language such as C, Fortran, IDL or MATLAB.
+Introductory physics of planetary and interplanetary gases, fluids and plasmas.
+Thermodynamics, kinetic theory, plasma physics, hydrodynamics, and magnetohydrodynamics with solar-system applications.
+This includes planetary atmospheres, turbulence, solar wind, solar-system magnetic fields, dynamo theory, and planetary magnetospheres.
+Students will be expected to be familiar with vector calculus and both ordinary and partial differential equations.

 Asteroids, Comets and Kuiper Belt Objects (3)